SudhanshuPrajapati2004/news-detector/README.md

 #Fake News Prediction using Python + PHP

-💓 A real-time web-based system to predict heart disease using a machine learning model built in Python and integrated with a PHP frontend.
+💓 A real-time web-based system to predict Fake News using a machine learning model built in Python and integrated with a PHP frontend.

 ## 🔧 Technologies Used
 - Python (ML model with scikit-learn)